codequest07/EnergyChain/README.md

 ## Project Overview

+## What we aim to solve!

+Our inspiration stems from the pressing issue of insufficient power supply in Africa.
+Energy access remains a major challenge across the continent, and this platform was conceived to address that gap.
+By decentralizing power supply, we aim to empower renewable energy producers and power plant operators to safely and efficiently extend energy access to those in need.
+Our goal is to create a more sustainable, reliable, and equitable energy system that benefits both producers and consumers, contributing to the continent's growth and development.

 The **Decentralized Energy Marketplace** aims to revolutionize energy trading by creating a transparent, efficient, and user-friendly platform for energy producers and consumers.
 This innovative project will leverage blockchain technology to establish a single smart contract where energy producers can list their available energy credits, allowing for seamless and transparent transactions.
 The platform is built on the **SCROLL network**, leveraging its scalability and efficiency for energy transactions provided by the **ALCHEMY RPC-URL**

 Deployed Smart contract on Scroll Sepolia Testnet: .....deployed link